 All these strands of fiber work as a team to suck up dirt particles.
 Especially when it’s dry, when the cloths generate static electricity, thereby attracting even more dust and dirt and holding onto it.

 This is how we utilize all our microfiber cloths and mops at Advanced Green Cleaning.
 Most often dry.
 And rarely do we need any sort of cleaning product.
 (The cleaning products we do use we get from Green Bucket, all of which are certified green cleaning products.)
-Which means we reduce our chemical intake by over 90 percent and are able to kill off 99.9 percent of bacteria.
+This means we reduce our chemical intake by over 90 percent and are able to kill off 99.9 percent of bacteria.
 And after we’re done, we wash our microfiber materials thoroughly in hot water (the heat relaxes the fibers, allowing them to release all that dirt), getting rid of all the bacteria on the mop or cloth.

-By leaving out all those icky detergents and cleaning agents, we not only cut out use of unwanted and unneeded chemicals, we also cut our cleaning time in half.
+By leaving out all those icky detergents and cleaning agents, we not only cut out the use of unwanted and unneeded chemicals, we also cut our cleaning time in half.
 Less time cleaning, less cost for prep and labor equals less cost for consumers.
 Also: Fewer chemicals, fewer allergens, and cleaner, healthier environments.
 Which is safer for you, safer for us.

 Even better, studies have shown that chemical consumption is reduced by up to 95 percent when using microfiber materials, and water usage is reduced by as much as 90 percent.
 Plus, microfiber doesn’t need to be replaced as often—fewer paper products used, less waste overall, less garbage.
 Less stress on the environment.

-As University of Arkansas microbiologist Kristen Gibson told the Wall Street Journal two years ago, “A damp microfiber cloth is a really good tool for removing microorganisms, including viruses and bacteria.”
+As University of Arkansas, microbiologist Kristen Gibson told the Wall Street Journal two years ago, “A damp microfiber cloth is a really good tool for removing microorganisms, including viruses and bacteria.”
 (In 2012, Gibson had published a study comparing the performances of different cleaning cloths without the use of chemical cleaners on food-preparation surfaces.)
 “There’s no reason to use a chemical every time you clean.”